-So, in order to reference a excel cell or range of cells from another sheet, we need to get worksheet name first i.e. Sheet1 and followed by an exclamation mark (!) before we mention the cell address and cell address is B2: B6.
+So, in order to reference an excel cell or range of cells from another sheet, we need to get a worksheet name first i.e. Sheet1 and followed by an exclamation mark (!) before we mention the cell address and cell address is B2: B6.

-In this way, we can reference the different worksheet cell in the same workbook.
-A simple thing is when we reference the cell from the different worksheet in the same workbook we get sheet name before the excel cell reference.
+In this way, we can reference the different worksheet cells in the same workbook.
+A simple thing is when we reference the cell from the different worksheets in the same workbook we get sheet name before the cell reference.

-#3 – Excel Reference in the Different Workbook Sheet
+Example #3 – Reference in the Different Workbook Sheet

-While referencing a cell or range of cells from another sheet we get sheet name and similarly when we referencing an excel cell or range of cells from different workbook we get workbook name, worksheet name, and excel cell reference.
+While referencing a cell or range of cells from another sheet we get sheet name and similarly when we referencing an excel cell or range of cells from different workbooks we get workbook name, worksheet name, and cell reference.

-For an example let’s say we have two workbooks Main File and ABC File.
+For example, let’s say we have two workbooks Main File and ABC File.

-Now go to the workbook Main File > Sheet2 select A2 cell.
+Now go to the workbook Main File > Sheet2 selects A2 cell.

 Sheet2 is the worksheet name in the Main File workbook.